phoenix-110-135/phoenix-110-135/README.md

 * 🖥️  See my portfolio at [MY PROFILE](http://github.com/phoenix-110-135)
 * ✉️  You can contact me at [a87h97@gmail.com](mailto:a87h97@gmail.com)
 * 🧠  I'm learning deep learning and data mining
-* 🤝  I'm open to collaborating on BALE ,Telegram
+* 🤝  I'm open to collaborating on Github ,Telegram , Bale
-* ⚡  my favorite animal is phoenix
+* ⚡  I'm working at penetration testing and AI and Web and Iot and Desing
+* 🔷  For ever I'm working for my Countries

 ### Skills and tools